WeirauchLab/nf-encode-chip/README.md

 - SPP peak calling is not included.
 - SPP's fragment estimation is performed on the full library, not just a subsampled tagAlign.
+- SPP is not run using a re-aligned R1 file.
-- Summits are not called by MACS2.
+- Summits are not called by MACS2 (as default at least).
   - This is done in ENCODE, but we don't typically use them.
 - Tool versions are not identical.

 Additionally, there are a few "silent" differences:

 - Pseudoreplicate generation was performed through a series of bash comands.
 This is now done through a python script.
+- The method for determining conservative / optimal peak sets was coded in a new python script.

 ### Additional Features